thanhnguyen-aws/Strata/CONTRIBUTING.md

 We recommend using `section`s or `namespace`s for code organization.
 Using a visual separator (e.g., an 80-character line formed by `-`) is also acceptable.
-The use of module docstring for sectioning comments, with appropriate levels of headings, is strongly encouraged.
+The use of module docstrings for sectioning comments, with appropriate levels of headings, is strongly encouraged.